One of at least five man-made waterfalls in the park.

 Two of the surviving rejected designs are now on display at the New York Historical Society.
 The first, proposed by John Rink, features formal, structured topiary gardens in the shapes of stars and spirals in the style of Versailles.
 “Ornate” is the only way to describe Rink’s elaborate shapes.
 To the east and south of the park’s Old Reservoir, Rink designed a large museum that would rival today’s Metropolitan Museum of Art.
 By contrast, George Waring’s proposal, titled “Art, the Handmaiden of Nature,” favored the natural terrain with a cricket field in the mix.
 Waring later helped engineer the park’s drainage system.

 John Rink’s original proposal for Central Park featured elaborate topiaries like the gardens at the Palace of Versailles.
-Source: New York Historical Society.
+John Rink, Plan of the Central Park, New York: Entry No. 4 in the competition, March 20, 1858, New-York Historical Society Library

 George Waring didn’t win the contest, but he still helped engineer the park’s drainage system.
-Source: New York Historical Society.
+George Edwin Waring Jr., Central Park Competition Entry No. 29, March, 1858, New-York Historical Society Library

 Another plan not on display is one by Samuel J. Gustin, which was the second choice after the Greensward Plan.
 Gustin’s version, according to the Foundation for Landscape Studies, featured graceful continuous paths that curved throughout the uneven terrain, and also contained transverse roads for road traffic.
 Unlike Greensward, however, the plan didn’t make use of the land’s dips and hills so that park visitors and drivers could enter without inconveniencing each other.